-This website uses Google Tag Manager (“GTM”), a service provided by Google Ireland Ltd. (“Google”), with its registered office at Gordon House, Barrow Street, Dublin 4, Ireland.
-Through the use of GTM, tags such as code snippets or pixels are used on our own Website by means of a so-called container, which inserts a kind of placeholder into the source code and in which the tools that are to be used are stored without IU having to interfere with the source code of our Website.
-Using GTM, tools can be used on our own Website without having to include each of them in the source code.
-Instead, only the code of GTM has to be included, and then GTM can be used as a central place to launch or disable the desired tools.
+This Website uses Google Tag Manager (“GTM”), a service provided by Google Ireland Ltd. (“Google”), with its registered office at Gordon House, Barrow Street, Dublin 4, Ireland.
+Through GTM, tags, such as code snippets or pixels, are used on our own website by means of a so-called container, which places a kind of placeholder in the source code and in which the tools to be used are stored without IU having to interfere with the source code of our Website.
+By means of GTM, tools can be used on our own Website without having to include each of them in the source code.
+Instead, only the code of GTM has to be integrated, and then GTM can be used as a central place to start or turn off the desired tools.

-GTM works on the Website when a defined user behavior triggers a tag (i.e. a pixel tag, web beacon, or html code) for the tool.
+GTM works on the Website when a defined user behavior triggers a so-called tag (i.e., a pixel tag, web beacon or html code) for the tool.
 GTM collects the relevant data for the built-in tool and forwards it to the tool.
-Information about the tools used on our Website that are loaded via GTM can be found here.
-In this context, not only are the data categories described for the respective tools transferred to the respective tool providers; Google Ireland Ltd. also receives information about your usage behavior on our Website.
-Since a large number of the tool providers are located in countries outside the EU, please refer to the description of the respective tools if you would like to receive information on the transfer mechanisms agreed with IU.
-IU has also entered into a data processing agreement with Google Ireland Ltd., which incorporates the EU standard contractual clauses.
-The main content of this agreement is available for review here: https://policies.google.com/privacy/frameworks?hl=de.
+Information on the tools used on our Website that are loaded via GTM can be found here.
+In this context, the data categories described for the respective tools are therefore not only transmitted to the respective providers of the tools; Google Ireland Ltd. also receives information about your usage behavior on our Website.
+Since a large number of the tool providers are located in countries outside the EU, please refer to the description of the respective tools if you wish to receive information on the transfer mechanisms established by IU.
+IU has also entered into a processing agreement with Google Ireland Ltd., which includes EU standard contractual clauses.
+The main content of this agreement is available at https://policies.google.com/privacy/frameworks?hl=de.

 9. Social Media

-You can contact IU in writing or per email at firstname.lastname@example.org in order to exercise the following rights:
+You may contact IU either in writing or by email at firstname.lastname@example.org to exercise the following rights:

-- Access your data in order to check and verify this data;
+- Access your data in order to check and verify it;

-- Obtain a copy of your personal data;
+- Receive a copy of your personal data;

-- Rectification, erasure or restriction of processing, which also includes the right to complete incomplete or incorrect data by providing a supplementary statement;
+- Rectification, erasure or restriction of processing; this also includes the right to have incomplete or incorrect data completed by means of providing a supplementary statement;

-- You can receive your provided personal data in a structured, commonly used and machine-readable format and transmit this data to another controller, provided that you have given your consent to the processing or the processing is based on a contract;
+- You may receive the data you have provided in a structured, commonly used and machine-readable format and transmit this data to another controller if you have given your consent to the processing or the processing is based on a contract.

 - If you have given us your consent to process your personal data, you can withdraw this consent at any time with effect for the future.

-You also have the right to lodge a complaint with a supervisory authority in connection with the processing of your personal data.
+In addition, you have the right to file a complaint with a supervisory authority in connection with the processing of your personal data.
 You can exercise this right by contacting the data protection authority responsible for your place of residence or the authority responsible for the location of IU in Thuringia:

-You may choose not to provide us with your personal data or choose to provide incomplete data.
-In such a case, for example, if you prevent the storage of a cookie, you may not be able to use all the functionalities of the Website.
-If you do not provide us with your personal data or only provide us with incomplete personal data in the context of an admission procedure or a job application, we may not be able to accept you as a student or offer you the opportunity to participate in a job application procedure.var UC_UI_SUPPRESS_CMP_DISPLAY = true;
+You may choose not to provide us with your personal data or to provide incomplete data.
+In such cases, for example, if you prevent the storage of cookies, this may result in you not being able to use all functionalities of the Website.
+If you choose not to provide us with your personal data or provide us with incomplete data when applying for a job, we may not be able to invite you to participate in the application process.